roderickperez/open-DARTS/paper.md

 ## Inverse modeling

 Inverse modelling methods necessitate a substantial number of simulations to accurately calibrate model parameters against observed data.
 Such algorithms are highly computationally intensive, particularly when employing gradient-based methods.
-The implementation of the adjoint method in openDARTS remarkably enhances its efficiency in computing the required gradients for inverse modelling or history matching processes.
+The implementation of the adjoint method in openDARTS remarkably enhances its efficiency in computing the required gradients for inverse modelling or history matching processes [@Tian2024].
 Moreover, the flexibility of openDARTS's Python interface significantly simplifies the coupling process with various data assimilation algorithms.
 The inverse modelling module of openDARTS accommodates various types of observation data such as: well rates, well temperatures, BHP, time-lapse temperature distributions, and any custom outputs definable in the form of operators within openDARTS.

 # Acknowledgements